Delaware County verdict in auto accident case for girl injured at notoriously dangerous intersection. (Robley)

 A report by the National Transportation Safety Board cited 1,441 fatal crashes involving these large vans over an 11-year period.
 Of those accidents, 601 involved single-vehicle crashes and 316 were rollover accidents.
 The NTSB has noted that about one-third of passenger cars involved in single-auto accidents roll over, while about half of the 15-passenger vans involved in such accidents experience rollovers.

-NHTSA has issued four warnings about 15-passenger vans since 2001, the latest coming in 2005.
+NHTSA has issued eight warnings about 15-passenger vans since 2001, the latest coming in 2012.
 While federal law now prohibits the use of these vans for school-related transportation for high school and younger students, they are still used by various college and private groups.
 It is estimated that roughly 500,000 of the vans are on U.S. roadways.

 On April 25, 2006, 13 member of a track team were injured in a crash involving a 15-passenger van in Louisiana, where several years earlier two member of the Shreveport Emmanuel Missionary Baptist Church were killed when the church’s 15-passenger van flipped over several times.

-Kline & Specter P.C., a Philadelphia-based law firm with some 30 attorneys, five of whom are also highly skilled doctors, has had success litigating product liability and auto accident lawsuits in Pennsylvania, New Jersey and nationwide.
-Contact a passenger van accident lawyer today.
+Kline & Specter PC, a Philadelphia-based law firm with some 30 attorneys, several of whom are also highly skilled doctors, has had success litigating product liability and auto accident lawsuits in Pennsylvania, New Jersey and nationwide.
+Please call 800-243-1100 to speak with a 15-passenger van accident lawyer today.